Coffee Processes - What's The Difference?

 Natural, washed, wet-hulled – what?!

 Your Velo coffee just arrived, and with high levels of excitement, you open the box and take your coffee bag out!
-Maybe you got one of our India coffees, or our Finca Los Papales from Nicaragua with complex, fruity flavours.
-Either way, you look at your bag of coffee and see words like “natural, washed, wet-hulled, extended fermentation”, and you can’t help but wonder what they mean.
+You look at your bag of coffee and see words like “natural, washed, wet-hulled, extended fermentation”, and you can’t help but wonder what they mean.

 Well, wonder no more!
 We are going to tell you all about the different types of processes that coffee beans go through.
 The way the coffee beans are processed can impact the flavour of the coffee, so you may have a preference of process without even knowing.